 On August 5, 2021, four purported former stockholders of Akcea filed an action in the Delaware Court of Chancery captioned John Makris, et al. v.
 Ionis Pharmaceuticals, Inc., et al., C.A.
-No. 2021-0681, or the "Delaware Action."
-The plaintiffs in the Delaware Action assert claims against (i) former members of Akcea's board of directors; and (ii) Ionis, or collectively, the "Defendants."
-The plaintiffs assert putatively direct claims on behalf of a purported class of former Akcea stockholders.
-The plaintiffs in the Delaware Action assert that the Defendants breached their fiduciary duties in connection with the October 2020 take-private transaction that Ionis and Akcea entered into, in which Akcea became a wholly-owned subsidiary of Ionis.
-Ionis believes this lawsuit is without merit.
+No. 2021-0681, or the Delaware Action.
+The plaintiffs in the Delaware Action asserted claims against (i) former members of Akcea's board of directors; and (ii) Ionis, or collectively, the Defendants.
+The plaintiffs asserted putatively direct claims on behalf of a purported class of former Akcea stockholders.
+The plaintiffs in the Delaware Action asserted that the Defendants breached their fiduciary duties in connection with the October 2020 take-private transaction that Ionis and Akcea entered into, in which Akcea became a wholly-owned subsidiary of Ionis.
+We believe this lawsuit is without merit.
 However, the outcome of this lawsuit or any other lawsuit that may be filed challenging the October 2020 take-private transaction is uncertain.
-Accordingly, on June 3, 2022, the parties reached an agreement in principle to settle the Delaware Action for \$12.5 million, subject to the approval of the Delaware Court of Chancery.
-A Stipulation and Agreement of Compromise, Settlement and Release relating to this matter (the "Stipulation and Settlement Agreement") has been executed and filed with the Delaware Court of Chancery, where it awaits Court approval.
-The terms of the Stipulation and Settlement Agreement include no finding of wrongdoing on the part of any of the Defendants.
-A hearing on the Stipulation and Settlement Agreement is scheduled for October 11, 2022.
-We recorded a legal reserve of \$12.5 million as of June 30, 2022 for the proposed litigation settlement.
-We recorded the corresponding litigation settlement expense within other expense in the accompanying condensed consolidated statements of operations for the three and six months ended June 30, 2022.
-In July 2022, we entered into a settlement agreement with our insurance carrier wherein the insurance carrier agreed to contribute toward the settlement in the amount of \$4.
+Accordingly, on June 3, 2022, the parties reached an agreement in principle to settle the Delaware Action for \$12.5 million.
+A Stipulation and Agreement of Compromise, Settlement and Release, or the Stipulation and Settlement Agreement reflecting the terms of the proposed settlement was executed and filed with the Delaware Court of Chancery on July 5, 2022.
+On October 11, 2022, the Delaware Court of Chancery entered an Order and Final Judgment, or the Order, approving the Stipulation and Settlement Agreement in full after determining that the Stipulation and Settlement Agreement was fair, reasonable, and adequate.
+The Order provides for the full settlement, satisfaction, compromise and release of all claims that were asserted in the Delaware Action.
+The Order contains no admission of wrongdoing on the part of any of the Defendants.
+We recorded a legal reserve of \$12.5 million and the corresponding litigation settlement expense within other expense in the accompanying condensed consolidated statements of operations in the second quarter of 2022 for the proposed litigation settlement.
+In the th